-"Wonderful day and a great experience!
+Wonderful day and a great experience!
 This was such a wonderful experience!
 We made delicious pesto, mussels, fresh anchovies and pan dolce.
-It was a handson experience, and I learned a ton about the cuisine of the region.
-Everyone was friendly and accommodating"
+It was a hands-on experience, and I learned a ton about the cuisine of the region.
+Everyone was friendly and accommodating

-Local Culture
+Local culture

 Food is a gateway to the local culture and a major attraction of culinary experiences lie in its connection with the local people (Richards, 2012).
-Local culture forms an important component of the situational factors of a tourist destination (Cohen, et. al., 2014).
 An important element of local culture is the local population, who mediate all social interactions at a destination.
-Social interaction between locals and tourists is one of the determinants of a holiday experience at the destination, both positive and negative (Lu et. al., 2015).
-As a third-generation experience, gastronomy tourism involves a convergence of tourists as consumers and local community members as producers and representatives of the living culture and participants in the co-creation of cultural experiences (Richard, 2015).
-Kim et. al. (2012) proposed the following scales to consider local culture as a part of the tourism experience (Table 1):
+Social interaction between locals and tourists is one of the determinants of a holiday experience at the destination, both positive and negative (Lu et al., 2015).
+As a third-generation experience, gastronomy tourism involves a convergence of tourists as consumers and local community members as producers and representatives of the living culture and participants in the co-creation of cultural experiences (Richards, 2015).
+Kim et al. (2012) proposed the following scales to consider local culture as a part of the tourism experience (Table 1):

 - Good impression about the local people

-- Closely experienced the local culture
+- · Closely experienced the local culture

 - Local people in a destination were friendly